rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Glossary_Metaphysics_c5_20250731.md

 ## Civic Architecture & Governance

-- **Cognocarta** — The foundational scroll encoding Civium’s principles, obligations, and coherence framework.
+- **Cognocarta** — The foundational scroll encoding CoCoCivium’s principles, obligations, and coherence framework.
-- **Consent Scroll** — The dynamic record of opt-in participation and trust reciprocity in Civium.
+- **Consent Scroll** — The dynamic record of opt-in participation and trust reciprocity in CoCivium.
 - **RepMod** — The modularized heuristic engine guiding meritocratic influence and adaptive governance within sessions.
 - **MeritRank** — A voting system calibrated to influence-weighted trust and evidence-based credibility.
 - **Function Tag** — A Civic pseudonym tied to one's demonstrated area of contribution or insight.